somdev-hub/recipee/readme.md

 # Working

-The app make use of the robust GraphQL technology as an interface between the client and the server.
-The client make use of the latest apollo client 3 to run query and mutations to access the data from the backend.
+The app makes use of robust GraphQL technology as an interface between the client and the server.
+The client makes use of the latest Apollo client 3 to run queries and mutations to access the data from the backend.
 The server is composed of apollo server 4 which makes it possible to run queries and mutations on the server side.
-The server is connected to the MongoDB database using mongoose.
+The server is connected to the MongoDB database using Mongoose.

 # Features

 - Add recipes of your choice
 - Restaurant owners can add dishes
 - Anyone can post articles and comment on them
-- Can add items to basket and make orders
-- After successful order, you can download your invoice
+- Can add items to the basket and make orders after a successful order, you can download your invoice
 - Can view your nutrient consumption
-- Add dishes, categories, articles and recipes to favourites
+- Add dishes, categories, articles, and recipes to your favorites
-- View your posts and orders in profile page
+- View your posts and orders on the profile page
 - Delete your content or account if required

 # Screenshots